 CJC-1295 without DAC represents an important research tool for investigating physiological GH secretion patterns and the effects of GHRH receptor activation.
 Its design — incorporating stability modifications while maintaining a short half-life — allows for pulsatile GH release that more closely mimics natural secretion compared to longer-acting analogues.

-Current research evidence suggests the peptide effectively stimulates GH pulses and, with appropriate dosing protocols, can elevate IGF-1 levels and influence body composition.
+Clinical research has demonstrated that the peptide effectively stimulates GH pulses with dose-dependent increases in both GH and IGF-1 levels, while preserving the natural pulsatile secretion pattern.
 The synergistic effects when combined with GHRPs have been well-documented, making combination protocols common in research settings.

 However, significant gaps remain in understanding long-term safety, optimal dosing strategies, and the clinical significance of different pulsatile versus sustained GH elevation patterns.
 Future research will need to address these questions through rigorous, large-scale studies with comprehensive safety monitoring.